Personal luxury car: 1970s

 Due to rising insurance costs and emissions standards in the early 1970s, the muscle car's decline coincided with a strong upswing in the personal luxury segment as American buyers shifted emphasis from performance to comfort.
 Offsetting this, the 1973 and 1979 oil crises impacted upon demand for cars with relatively poor fuel economy.
 The 1970s personal luxury models were marketed based on luxury, not performance.
 They were conventional in design and shared many parts with lesser models.

 Due to the success of the 1969 Pontiac Grand Prix, other GM divisions followed suit and introduced similar cars in 1970.
 The Chevrolet Monte Carlo— considered an upscale vehicle for GM's lowest-priced division— was slightly shorter than the Grand Prix due to being built on the Chevrolet Chevelle platform.
 The Monte Carlo was marketed as providing "elegance and prestige", however, some reviewers found it more similar to Chevrolet's more utilitarian models.
 The coupe model of the downsized Oldsmobile Cutlass Supreme was introduced for 1970 and was sold alongside the larger Oldsmobile Toronado.
-The base price of the Monte Carlo and Cutlass Supreme were much lower than the Grand Prix.
-However, all three models were priced similarly if they were ordered with the same level of equipment.
+The base prices of the Monte Carlo and Cutlass Supreme were lower than that of the Grand Prix.
+However, all three models were priced similarly when ordered with the same level of equipment.
 Nonetheless, it is claimed that Chevrolet and Pontiac "took personal luxury cars to the masses".
 The introduction of the Monte Carlo and Cutlass Supreme did cut into the Grand Prix's dominance, and sales dropped 40%.

-The 1972 Ford Thunderbird (sixth generation) had a significant increase in size over the previous generation, making it larger than most other personal luxury cars.
-The 1974 Mercury Cougar XR-7 was upsized to an intermediate platform (shared with the Ford Torino and Mercury Montego), since the Mustang was downsized to become the subcompact Mustang II for 1974, leaving the Cougar XR-7 without a platform-mate.
+The 1972 Ford Thunderbird (sixth generation) was redesigned with a significant increase in size over its predecessor, becoming larger than most other personal luxury cars.
+The 1974 Mercury Cougar XR-7 was upsized to an intermediate platform (shared with the Ford Torino and Mercury Montego).
+This was because the Mustang had been downsized to become the subcompact Mustang II for 1974, leaving the Cougar XR-7 without a platform-mate.
 The Cougar XR-7 was marketed from 1974 through 1976 alongside the Ford Elite, styled to resemble the Thunderbird, and marketed at a lower price.
 The Cougar XR-7 was priced higher than the Elite and included more standard features, but sold about 60,000 units compared to almost 125,000 Elites during the 1975 model year.

-Foreign manufacturers took advantage of this American consumer trend.
-Notably Mercedes-Benz introduced the 450SL and SLC models.
+Foreign manufacturers capitalized on this American consumer trend.
+For example, Mercedes-Benz introduced the 450SL and SLC models.
 Total production was 237,287 (SL) and 62,888 (SLC), and North America was the key market for these models, with 2/3 of production officially sold there - before additional cars from the grey market.
 Mercedes-Benz were coy in their American ad copy about the car being a sports car, advising potential buyers "Spoil Yourself" and asking "How can a 2-seater weighing 3,500 pounds loaded down with an automatic transmission and luxury power amenities be considered a sports car?."
 The 450SL addressed the same market niche as the 1955-57 two-seat Ford Thunderbird personal car, which had similar categorization issues.